Jedi-Team/Anonymous-NDSS-240/README.md

 # Jedi Adversarial Patch Defense
-This is the anonymous repository for NDSS'23 submitted paper #240: "Jedi: Entropy-based Localization and Removal of Adversarial Patches"
+This is the anonymous repository for: "Jedi: Entropy-based Localization and Removal of Adversarial Patches"

 The autoencoder used for the samples contained in this repository is available here